basecom/FixturesPlugin/docs/helpers/tax.md

 ## getTax19

-The `getTax19` method returns the tax entity with a tax rate of 19% or null if it doesn't exists.
+The `getTax19` method returns the tax entity with a tax rate of 19%, or null if it doesn't exist.

 ```php
 <?php